January means it’s time to get ready for the new school year!

 Unfortunately, it’s not a ‘one size that fits all’ scenario and requires a little shopping around to find the right one.
-If your teenager is consistently complaining of back pain due to heavy backpacks, have a chat with us today by booking an appointment on 59984554.
+If your teenager is consistently complaining of back pain due to heavy backpacks, book an appointment with one of our Cranbourne chiropractors and have a chat with us today by booking an appointment on 59984554.
 We’ll assess your teenager’s posture, backpack and how they carry it.

 Australian Chiropractors’ Association (2019).
 Backpack tips.
 Retrieved from https://chiropractors.asn.au/component/k2/item/138-back-pack-tips

 Chiropractors Association of Australia (2011).
 Backpack use among Australian school children.
 Retrieved from https://chiropractors.asn.au/images/stories/Files/Chiropractic%20Fact%20Sheets/CAA%20BackPack%20Research%20Summary%20Fact%20Sheet.pdf